subarna0077/obsidian-notes/Details of the project.md

 Include top tier office in place of the brands in the brands page.
 Make a full page for a client logos.

+Add message from managing director page in 2nd page

+Add design work in place of recent works
+Place client detailing , add about 10 design works in a page. make it small

+Add running project page below the design work
+Add completed project page below the running project page.